Commissioner: Alan D. Barry, Ph.D.

-I am turning 65 and don't know what benefits I am eligible for, can GDSS assist me?
+I am turning 65 and don't know what benefits I am eligible for, can GDHS assist me?

-Yes, we have caseworkers who specialize in Senior Services and work closely with the Commission on Aging to provide optimal services to Greenwich Seniors.
+Yes, we have managers who specialize in Elder Services and work closely with the Commission on Aging to provide optimal services to Greenwich Seniors.
 In addition we administer energy assistance, Operation Fuel and Renter’s Rebate for Greenwich senior/disabled residents.